Words by Lauren Isaac

 While I do think transit agencies will need to rethink their service offerings, fleet types, pricing and coverage areas, I believe government involvement in public transportation will always be necessary.
 Government will need to manage their jurisdiction’s mobility to minimize congestion, ensure proper transportation options for all demographics and enable seamless payment across platforms.

-Lauren Isaac is manager of sustainable transportation at WSP
+Lauren Isaac is a former manager of sustainable transportation at WSP